-The individuals served by the New York State Office of Mental Health (OMH) and the Office for People With Developmental Disabilities (OPWDD) are very diverse.
-Hundreds of voluntary provider organizations provide endless hours of services to thousands of individuals in New York State's counties, cities, towns, villages, and neighborhoods.
-The individuals served are just as unique as the communities in which they live.
+B. Characteristics of the Individuals Served by the Office of Mental Health and the Office for People With Developmental Disabilities as unique as the communities in which they live.
 In May, this committee held a joint roundtable with the Committee on Aging to determine the different characteristics of the people served by the Mental Hygiene agencies and how services can be adapted to the special needs of each individual.
 For example, the needs of an older person will differ from the needs of a child and the needs of a person born outside the United States will differ from the needs of a person born and raised in American culture.
 The Committees heard from the Office of Mental Health, the Office for Persons with Developmental Disabilities, the State Office for the Aging, the New York City Department of Health and Mental Hygiene, the Mental Health Association of New York State, the Geriatric Mental Health Alliance of the Mental Health Association of New York City, the Federation of Multicultural Programs, Inc., the Self-Advocacy Association of New York State, Inc., and the New York Association of Emerging and Multicultural Providers, Inc. At the roundtable, the need for individualized, person first-centered services was discussed and emphasized.
 This committee will continue to advocate for personalized services that are linguistically and culturally competent.